Browsers and devices

 Page zooming inevitably presents rendering artifacts in some components, both in Bootstrap and the rest of the web.
 Depending on the issue, we may be able to fix it (search first and then open an issue if need be).
 However, we tend to ignore these as they often have no direct solution other than hacky workarounds.

-:focus on mobile
+:focus on iOS

 Even in some modern browsers, printing can be quirky.